Uncle Jamm's Army

 Uncle Jamm's Army was an American party and performance collective based in Los Angeles, California.
-The group promoted events publicly under the name Uncle Jam's Army (without the second "m"), while its recording name on electro-funk singles used the spelling Uncle Jamm's Army.
+The group promoted events publicly under the name Uncle Jam's Army (without the second "m"), while its recording credits on electro-funk singles used the spelling Uncle Jamm's Army.
+Founded by promoter Rodger Clayton, the collective organized large-scale youth dances throughout the Los Angeles area from the late 1970s before dissolving in the late 1980s.

+Members of the collective who went on to establish solo careers included Egyptian Lover, Ice-T, DJ Bobcat, DJ Pooh, and Arabian Prince.
+Writers have identified Uncle Jamm's Army as a formative force connecting Los Angeles funk party culture to professionalized West Coast hip hop, and the group's use of drum machines and electronic instrumentation is cited as an influence on later G-funk producers.

 History

-Rodger Clayton began throwing amplified backyard and rented-hall parties in the 1970s in Harbor City, Carson, and nearby areas.
-Clayton and his crew built custom sound systems that drew large teen crowds.
-Gid, Tony, and Greg Martin promoted teen dances at Alpine Village in Torrance under Martin Brothers Productions before merging with Clayton in 1978 as Unique Dreams Entertainment.
-They later rebranded as Uncle Jam's Army for their live promotions.
+Rodger Clayton began throwing amplified backyard and rented-hall parties in the 1970s in Harbor City, Carson, and nearby areas of Los Angeles, building custom sound systems that drew large teen crowds.
+Gid, Tony, and Greg Martin had been promoting teen dances at Alpine Village in Torrance under Martin Brothers Productions before merging with Clayton in 1978 as Unique Dreams Entertainment.
+The combined organization later rebranded as Uncle Jam's Army for its live promotions.

 The name derived from Parliament-Funkadelic's 1979 album Uncle Jam Wants You.
 Clayton stated the group wanted to project itself as a "party army".

 Early members included Clayton, Gid Martin, Dr. Funkenstein, and Bleebs.
-Egyptian Lover began as a dancer and later became one of the group's main DJs.
-DJ Bobcat and other future producers joined through the early 1980s.

-Arabian Prince (Kim Renard Nazel) joined in the early 1980s, contributing electro-based DJ sets before co-founding N.W.A..
+Egyptian Lover joined initially as a dancer before becoming one of the group's principal DJs, and DJ Bobcat and other future producers joined during the early 1980s.
+Arabian Prince (Kim Renard Nazel) contributed electro-based DJ sets with the collective before going on to co-found N.W.A..

-By the mid-1980s, Uncle Jam's Army was hosting large events at venues including the Hollywood Palladium, Pasadena Convention Center, and the Los Angeles Sports Arena.
+By the mid-1980s, Uncle Jam's Army was hosting events at venues including the Hollywood Palladium, the Pasadena Convention Center, and the Los Angeles Sports Arena.
+KDAY radio DJ Greg Mack played a role in introducing the group's electro-funk sound to broader Los Angeles audiences.